TomasHubelbauer/github-action-auto-git-modules/README.md

 to properly add or remove the submodule, it syncs the rest of the Git repository to make the submodule properly added or removed.

+Additionally, optionally, by default, the Action also hits the GitHub API for metadata information for each submodule repository and adds and syncs this metadata as extra keys in `.gitmodules` for each module.
+See [How to disable metadata sync](#how-to-disable-metadata-sync) for how to disable this behavior.

 **Note:** It is crucial that the repository you use this Action in has the Settings > Actions > General > Workflow permissions > Read and write permissions permission enabled, otherwise the Action will not be able to push submodule